gioacchinopoletto/ubot41-cockpit/README.md

 5. Run `php artisan key:generate` to generate a new `APP_KEY` for your app
 6. We use database session.
 Please run: `php artisan migrate` before import our dummy data
 7. Update `/config/cockpit.php` and `/config/app.php` files with your personal data
+8. Update `/config/services.php` file with your Facebook API data if you need Facebook auth via Laravel Socialite

 ### Installation notes